We work with more than 300 partners to bring you better travel deals

 If you’re looking for cheap flights to Abuja then avoid festival dates, as fares and rates increase at this time, as with the Eid celebrations and Christmas holiday period.

-When is the best time to book flights to Abuja?
+When is the best time to book a flight to Abuja?

 The best time to book flights to Abuja is 52 days before your desired departure date.
 The cost of your flight will likely increase significantly if you book two weeks in advance of your flight.